EPIC-guide/epic-guide.github.io/_tools/ic_compute_storage.md

 runai bash <job-name>
 ```

+*NOTE: For the following subsections, we encourage you to add other valid methods to have interactive Jupyter notebooks, as well as VSCode tips.*

 #### VSCode for RunAI

 To interact with your interactive job through VSCode, make sure the entrypoint command in the `Dockerfile` points to `ENTRYPOINT ["/usr/sbin/sshd", "-D"]` (if you are using interactive mode as root) or `ENTRYPOINT ["/bin/bash"]` (if you are using interactive mode as a user)